-Mathematical and Computational Sciences Special Interest Group of International Society of Pharmacometrics will present a one day workshop on Modeling Delays in Pharmacokinetics and Pharmacodynamics using Phoenix on Sunday the 10th of November.
+ICON will present a one-day workshop on Modeling Delays in Pharmacokinetics and Pharmacodynamics using NONMEM on Friday the 17th of October.
 The course will provide an overview of biological systems exhibiting delays, concepts of lifespan driven pharmacodynamic response, modeling of cell maturation, transduction delays, and nonlinear mixed effect lifespan models.
-Delay differential equations (DDEs) and distributed delay differential equations (DDDEs) will be introduced and implemented in Phoenix.
+Delay differential equations (DDEs) and distributed delay differential equations (DDDEs) will be introduced and implemented in NONMEM 7.5.
 The course will consist of both lectures and hands-on computer exercises.
-Source codes for DDE and DDDE based PK/PD models and data will be provided to the participants.
+Temporary licenses for accessing NONMEM in cloud will be provided.
+Source codes for DDE and DDDE based PK/PD models and data will be available for downloading to the participants.
 For more information contact wk@buffalo.edu.

-Registration is open only for people who registered for ACoP 2024 annual meeting.
-To register please For registration please click the link provided in ACoP 2024 confirmation email.
+Registration is open only for people who registered for ACoP 2025 annual meeting.
+To register please visit ACoP2025 event site.

 Fees